ssg-research/amulet/docs/GETTING_STARTED.md

   ```

 # Creating Models
-Any PyTorch module can be used with Amulet.
+Any PyTorch model of type `torch.nn.Module` can be used with Amulet.
 For some modules, it is helpful to have a `get_hidden(self, x: torch.Tensor) -> torch.Tensor` method that returns the intermediate layer output from the model, please see [this example](https://github.com/ssg-research/amulet/blob/main/amulet/models/vgg.py#L106).

 ## Accessing pre-configured model architectures
-To use some of the models configured for running experiments using Amulet, the following function can be used:
+To use the models configured for running experiments using Amulet, the following function can be used:
 ```python
 def initialize_model(
     model_arch: str,